hyperledger/firefly/docs/overview/key_components/flows.md

 ### Non-fungible Tokens (NFTs) and hash-pinning

-The data associated an NFT might be as simple as a JSON document pointing at an interesting piece of artwork, or as complex a set of high resolution scans / authenticity documents representing a _digital twin_ of a real world object.
+The data associated with an NFT might be as simple as a JSON document pointing at an interesting piece of artwork, or as complex a set of high resolution scans / authenticity documents representing a _digital twin_ of a real world object.